Contact HCDE Student Services with any questions about the content of this page.

 You should always make it clear in the syllabus and in your classroom demeanor that you are available and willing to listen to feedback from students.
 Goals for the class should be clearly spelled out as well as the means for achieving those goals, student responsibility and instructor expectations.
 If you want to evaluate how your class is doing at a specific point in time, Catalyst web tools has helpful evaluation resources.

 If this is the first time you are teaching an HCDE class, you should administer mid-quarter evaluations and collect them in class.
 You are welcome to administer mid-quarter evaluations every time you teach.
-Please contact the Department Chair, David W. McDonald, with questions about mid-quarter evaluations.
+Please contact the Department Chair, Julie Kientz, with questions about mid-quarter evaluations.

 The HCDE department requires that all courses be evaluated about two weeks before the end of the quarter by students with forms provided by the Office of Educational Assessment.
 HCDE Student Services orders course evaluations and delivers them to your HCDE mailbox.

 The instructor and TA (or Support Lecturer) may not remain in the class while evaluations are being filled out.
 Further, the instructor must designate a student to administer and turn in the evaluations at either a UW CAMPUS mailbox (NOT a US Post office mailbox) or at an open office on campus where a UW staff member has access to campus mail.